 As far as products go, this company is definitely solid.
 But as far as the income opportunity goes, there are still better options out there…

 Either way, here’s the full review on Rodan + Fields.

-But that was only their first billion dollar company.
-Their latest venture into MLM has been arguably just as successful – and it’s well on its way to hitting the big bill in revenue.
+But that was only their first billion-dollar company.
+Their latest venture into MLM has been arguably just as successful — and it’s well on its way to hitting the big bill in revenue.

-2015 was also the start of their global expansion plans, with their first international launch into Canada.
+In 2015, R+F began their global expansion plans, with their first international launch into Canada.
 It may seem a little late in the game to finally start opening up international operations after they’ve been in business for over a decade, but I like that they’re moving slowly and thoughtfully.